‘Never before… so much wickedness under one roof!’

 House of Frankenstein is a 1944 American horror film starring directed by Erle C. Kenton, from a screenplay by Edward T. Lowe Jr., based on Curt Siodmak’s storyline.
 It was produced by Paul Malvern for Universal Studios as a sequel to Frankenstein Meets the Wolf Man the previous year.

-Dr. Gustav Niemann (Boris Karloff) escapes from prison along with his hunchbacked assistant Daniel (J. Carrol Naish), for whom he promises to create a new, beautiful body.
-The two murder Professor Lampini (George Zucco), a traveling showman, and take over his horror exhibit.
+Doctor Gustav Niemann (Boris Karloff) escapes from prison along with his hunchbacked assistant Daniel (J. Carrol Naish), for whom he promises to create a new, beautiful body.
+The two murder Professor Lampini (George Zucco), a travelling showman, and take over his horror exhibit.

 To exact revenge on Bürgermeister Hussman (Sig Ruman), who had put him in prison, Niemann revives Count Dracula (John Carradine).
 Dracula seduces Hussmann’ granddaughter-in-law Rita (Anne Gwynne) and kills Hussmann himself, but in a subsequent chase, Niemann disposes of Dracula’s coffin, causing the vampire to perish in the sunlight.

 Niemann and Daniel move on to the flooded ruins of Castle Frankenstein, where they find the bodies of Frankenstein’s monster (Glenn Strange) and Lawrence Talbot, the Wolf Man (Lon Chaney, Jr.), preserved in the frozen waters.
 Nieman thaws out the two and promises to find Talbot a cure for the curse.

 However, he is more interested in reviving the monster and exacting revenge on two traitorous former associates than in keeping his promises.
 Talbot transforms into a werewolf and kills a man, sending the villagers into a panic.